 Before we move on to my 3 steps towards a more hopeful future…

 The children may be experiencing loss, grief, anger, hurt, resentment or frustration.
-You and your partner, on the other hand, may be feeling happy together and hopeful about the future.
+You and your partner, on the other hand, are probably feeling happy together and hopeful about the future.
 Acknowledging that your perspectives and feelings may be poles apart can help to create understanding and patience in a difficult situation.

-...even if it's not your ideal solution our outcome.
+…even if it’s not your ideal solution or outcome.
 Is there room for you to adjust your expectations about this relationship and how life with your partner could be?

 You and your partner are in a relationship.
 Again, they don’t have to like it – but they also have no right to sabotage the relationship or be deliberately cruel towards you.
 And let them know that you’ll both always be open to a conversation if ever they want to talk.

 5. Let the children know that you hope for their generosity of spirit